 Many in Congress oppose the 1997 agreement delimiting theater and national missile defenses and the notion of circumscribing NMD on behalf of the START Treaties.
 On April 26, 2000, Senator Helms declared that he would block approval of any new arms control treaty that Clinton might send to the Senate Foreign Relations Committee.
 The Clinton-Putin Moscow summit (June 3-5, 2000) produced little if any progress on these issues.
 Immediately afterward, Putin traveled to western Europe and announced vague proposals for Russian-European-U.S. cooperation on a boost-phase anti-missile system to protect Europe.
 This is viewed skeptically by many in the United States, who see it as a ploy to split NATO and/or delay U.S. NMD plans.
 President Clinton's announcement on September 1, 2000 deferring a decision on NMD deployment to the next Administration continues the tension and uncertainty over these issues.
 (See CRS Report RL30660, Arms Control After START II: Next Steps on the U.S.-Russian Agenda.)
-Moscow reacted very negatively to early Bush Administration assertions of its determination to press ahead vigorously with a more robust NMD program, but the atmospherics, at least, changed markedly during the Bush-Putin summit in Slovenia on June 16, 2001.
-During and immediately following their brief (100 minute) first meeting, each leader praised the other and in strong personal terms.
+Moscow reacted very negatively to early Bush Administration assertions of its determination to press ahead vigorously with a more robust missile defense program, but the atmospherics, at least, changed markedly during the Bush-Putin summit in Slovenia on June 16, 2001.
 Putin expressed willingness to consider some changes to the ABM Treaty - but later made clear that he saw this in terms of theater missile defense for Europe, in which Russia would expect to participate, a formulation not favored by the Bush Administration.
 At the G-8 meeting in Genoa on July 22, Bush and Putin made the surprising announcement that senior officials would begin consultations soon on the linked issues of missile defense and strategic nuclear arms reductions.
-National Security Advisor Condoleezza Rice flew to Moscow a few days later to start this process.
-Some analysts see this as the opening phase of possibly serious negotiations.
-Others emphasize the sharp differences in the two countries' positions.
-The two presidents are scheduled to meet again at the APEC summit in Shanghai, October 20-21.
+After their October 21 meeting at the APEC summit in Shanghai, the two presidents announced that they had narrowed their differences on these issues.
+On October 25, the Pentagon announced the postponement of two missile defense tests earlier scheduled for November, that might have been viewed as violating the ABM Treaty.
+In the run up to the November Bush-Putin summit, U.S. and Russian officials hinted that a breakthrough agreement was near that would, inter alia, relax ABM Treaty restrictions on missile defense testing while preserving the ABM Treaty and also sharply reduce strategic nuclear forces on both sides.
+The November 13-16 summit in Washington and Texas, however, did not result in the expected package deal.
+Although both sides said they would reduce their strategic offensive nuclear forces by some two-thirds, the Americans resisted Russian's desire to codify this in binding treaty form.
+They also disagreed on missile defense tests and the ABM Treaty.
+Discussions at the foreign minister level in December reportedly narrowed the differences on strategic force reductions, but full agreement had not yet been reached.
+On December 13 the Bush Administration gave Moscow official notification of its intention to renounce the ABM Treaty within six months.
+U.S. press reports, citing Administration sources, say that Russian leaders were privately informed of the U.S. decision some days earlier.
+Russia's official response has been cool but restrained, calling the U.S. decision a mistake, but saying that it would not cause a major disruption in the bilateral relationship.